-The Prepare for Service Change Response semantics shall be as defined in Table 9.118 and the syntax defined in the schema file org.atsc.prepSvcChange-response.json.
+The Prepare for Service Change Response semantics are defined in Table 9.121 and the syntax shall be as defined in the schema file org.atsc.prepSvcChange-response.json.
 Additional semantic definitions of parameters follow the table.

-Property Name jsonrpc Use Data Type 1 string Data Type Short Description
+Pr operty Name Use Data Type Short Description

-string
+js sonrpc 1 string "2.0"

-id 1 integer Matches the request id value
+ic ł 1 integer Matches the request id value

-result oneOf X Returned on successful operation otherwise the error structure is returned
+re esult oneOf X Returned on successful operation otherwise the error structure is returned

 resources 01 array An array of tokens describing specific resources that were released

 items 1N string A requested resource token

-error oneOf X See Section 8.3.3
+er ror oneOf X See Section 8.3.3

-Table 9.118 Prepare for Service Change Response Semantics
+Table 9.121 Prepare for Service Change Response Semantics

 resources - This optional array, if present, shall include tokens that indicate specific resources that were released by the Broadcaster Application.
-Values in this array shall be from Table 9.117.
+Values in this array shall be from Table 9.120.
 For resources that the Broadcaster Application has not allocated, but were requested by the Receiver to be released, the Broadcaster Application should include those resources in this response.
 Note that if a Broadcaster Application fails to release (or to identify as released) specific resources identified in the request, the Receiver might tear down the Broadcaster Application without respect to any Broadcaster Applications associated with the toService.